 Compare the last two civilisations of the ancient world - the Greek and the Roman.
-Which is the most materialistic, the most natural, in its point of departure, and the most humanly ideal in its results?
-Undoubtedly the Greek civilisation.
+Which is the most materialistic, the most natural, in its point revolution.

-of men; on iniquity and falsehood, not on justice and truth.
-Consequently its real action, always in contradiction of the humanitarian theories which it professes, has constantly exercised a disastrous and depraving influence.
-It does not repress vices and crimes; it creates them.
-Its authority is consequently a divine, anti-human authority; its influence is mischievous and baleful.
-Do you wish to render its authority and influence beneficent and human?
-Achieve the social revolution.
 Make all needs really solidary, and cause the material and social interests of each to conform to the human duties of each.
-And to this end there is but one means: Destroy all the institutions of Inequality; the solidary humanity of all.
+And to this end there is but one means: Destroy all the institutions of Inequality; establish the economic and social equality of all, and on this basis will arise the liberty the morality, the solidary humanity of all.
 I shall return to this, the most important question of Socialism.